truffls/sign-in-with-apple-using-django/backend.md

         return settings.CLIENT_ID, client_secret
 ```

-Important thing to know is, user email address and name are returned only the first time you make the request.
-So test that again and again, you can remove your app from the authorised apps of your AppleID.
+A very important thing to know is, that the email address and the name are returned only the first time you make the request.
+So, if you need to test this over and over again, you need to remove your app from the authorised apps of your [AppleID account](https://appleid.apple.com) everytime.

 ### Not using Python Social Auth?

 If you are not using Python Social Auth, you can do the manual creation of the user after the validation and decoding of id_token you got from Apple.
 In case the uid already exists, then that's the same user, you just have to login.
 In our case Python Social Auth is doing this already :)